LuckyJimJD/CivilProcedure/_notes/GrableExplanation.md

 A state-law claim raises a federal question, sufficient to confer jurisdiction under §1331, where,

-1. The federal issue forms an _essential part of plaintiff’s claim_ (not a defense) that is _actually disputed_, and
+1. The federal issue forms an _essential part of plaintiff’s claim_ (not a defense) that is _actually disputed,_ and

 2. There is a _substantial federal interest_ at stake.